willyhorizont/learn_programming_languages_with_javascript/readme.txt

 6. support returning functions as values from other functions (closure)
 7. support assigning functions to variables
 8. support storing functions in data structures like array/list/slice/ordered-list-data-structure or object/dictionary/associative-array/hash/hashmap/map/unordered-list-key-value-pair-data-structure
-9. has ability to encode data structure to JSON and decode JSON to data structure

 HOW TO RUN THE CODES: